MoenMi/notes/classes/cs403/8-types.md

 - Pointers are like `goto`s, in that they widen the range of cells that can be accessed by a variable
 - Pointers or references are necessary for dynamic data structures, so we can't design a language without them

+### Dangling Pointer Problem

+A **tombstone** is an extra heap cell that is a pointer to the heap-dynamic variable.
+- The actual pointer variable points only at tombstones
+- When the heap-dynamic variable is deallocated, the tombstone remains set to nil
+- Costly in time and space

+**Locks-and-keys** are pointer values that are represented as (key, address) pairs.
+- Heap-dynamic variables are represented as variable plus cell for integer lock value
+- When heap-dynamic variables are deallocated, the lock value is created and placed in the lock cell and key cell of the pointer

+### Heap Management

+- A very complex run-time process
+- Single-size cells vs. variable-size cells
+- Two approaches to reclaim garbage:
+    - Reference counters (eager approach): reclamation is gradual
+    - Mark-sweep (lazy approach): reclamation occurs when the list of variable space becomes empty

+#### Reference Counter

+**Reference counters** are counters in every cell that that store the number of pointers currently pointing at the cell.
+- Disadvantages: space required, execution time required, complications for cells connected circularly
+- Advantage: it is intrinsically incremental, so significant delays in the application execution are avoided

+#### Mark-Sweep

+In the **mark-sweep** approach, the run-time system allocates storage cells as requested and disconnects pointers from cells as necessary.
+Then, the mark-sweep begins:
+- Every heap cell has an extra bit used by collection algorithm
+- All cells initially set to garbage
+- All pointers traced into heap, and reachable cells are *marked* as not garbage
+- Disadvantages: in its original form, it was done too infrequently.
+When done, it caused significant delays in application execution.
+Contemporary mark-sweep algorithms avoid this by doing it more often, often called *incremental mark-sweep*